molML/Nano_Particles_Active_Learning/README.md

 <!-- Content-->
 <h2 id="content">Content</h2>

+This repository is structured in the following way:

 - data: contains all data required to replicate the study
   - cycle_0: the starting data set
   - cycle_1: the data of cycle 0 + experimental data of the exploratively acquired nanoparticle formulations